 The chosen project area is Parco XXII Aprile in Modena, in the Crocetta district, located in the north of the city, enclosed between the railway and the ring road.
 The park, of about 8 hectares, develops longitudinally following a north-south axis.

 The intervention area is located in the center of the park, enclosed between the main travel axes.
-The intervention involves the planting of about 50 new trees that will make up a forest with a circular clearing in the center.
-On the edge of the clearing there will be “the shelter”, a small building, a light structure, a roof.
+It involves the planting of about 50 new trees that will make up a forest with a circular clearing in the center.
+On the edge of the clearing there will be “the shelter“, a small building, a light structure, a roof.
 The shelter will be composed of modular and repeatable elements, each consisting of four vertical supports, a permeable covering (slatted/perforated) that acts as a sunscreen and a continuous cover.
 The building fits between the trees and merges with them: the structure must respond to the characteristic of lightness and slenderness.

 Structure materials: wood or steel.